 Upon his return to Mississippi, Charly settled in Jackson, where he became part owner and general manager of Hal & Mal’s Restaurant, one of Mississippi’s most well known entertainment venues and restaurant, with four active music stages.
 In addition to his role as general manager, he also worked as a festival promoter, talent buyer, event planner, and producer of Mal’s St. Paddy’s Parade, the state’s largest single day event.
 He has spent his entire adult life as a music arranger, with many professional performers as clients.
 He is currently the staff arranger and orchestrator for two of the states largest churches, and composes for several high school show choirs.
 He also owns and operates Choirtunes, a music publishing service specializing in choral and vocal works.
 He is now revisiting his Delta roots as a member of the Delta State University faculty, teaching entertainment industry studies at the DMI.

-Award-winning songwriter and performer Steve Azar serves artist-in-residence at Delta State University, his alma mater.
-Azar, who penned the hit song, “I Don’t Have To Be Me ‘Til Monday,’ works with the DMI Entertainment Industry Studies program and with the Entrepreneurship in Business Technology center in the College of Business.
-A Greenville native, Azar graduated from Delta State University with a degree in Business Administration and went on to develop a successful career in the music industry as a singer, songwriter, producer, and publisher.
+Award-winning songwriter and performer Steve Azar serves as Artist-in-Residence at the Delta Music Institute.
+Azar, who penned the hit song, “I Don’t Have To Be Me ‘Til Monday,’ is a Greenville, MS native, and graduated from Delta State University with a degree in Business Administration.
+He went on to develop a successful career in the music industry as a singer, songwriter, producer, and publisher.